PeteWillmott/recipebook/README.md

 The test results section can be found [here](testing.md).

+Despite my reservations about including this information since I have no other way of communicating with the assessor to access admin features properly use the following credentials.

+username - pete@email.com
+password - pete123

 ## Database

 As mentioned in the **UX** and **Technologies Used** sections a MongoDB Atlas database was used.
 The deatails of the two collections in the database can be found [here](database.md).